Terms of Employment: Full-Time

 HOW TO APPLY

-Applicants should email a resume and cover letter to firstname.lastname@example.org with “Chief of Staff” in the subject line.
-Your application must include:
+Applicants should email a cover letter and resume to email@example.com with “TAP Coordinator” in the subject line.
+Applications will be accepted until March 22, 2019.

 The NYCLU is proud to be an affirmative action/equal opportunity employer and encourages all applicants regardless of race, sex, gender identity, age, disability, religion, national origin, sexual orientation, veteran status or record of arrest or conviction.
 We are committed to diversity, equity and inclusion, and having a workforce that reflects the population that we serve.